Saint Nicholas, Santa Claus and the CHRIST Child

 In 1998, Cuba’s Communist rulers declared that Santa Claus and nativity scenes could return to the island for good, almost thirty years after Christmas was abolished as a public holiday.

-On Christmas Day 2003, Britain’s Mars space craft Beagle was separated from its mother ship to land on the red planet but was never heard from again.
+On Christmas Day 2003, Britain’s Mars space craft Beagle was separated from its mother ship to land on the red planet but was never heard from again (though later found).
 The failed project cost £200 million!

 In 2009, due to the global recession, the Finnish Government sold its 32% stake in Santapark, home to Father Christmas.
 The new landlords was a company called Santa's Holding Ltd.

 In December 2012, the department store Debenhams announced that Father Christmas will no longer be appearing in their stores.

 What Happened In History on the 25th December?
 Go

 Christmas WW1 Truce, 25th December 1914 Go